JonasAlv/cashcard/README.md

 # 💳 CashCard API

 A RESTful API built with Spring Boot for managing virtual cash cards.
-This project serves as an educational example for building secure, testable, and maintainable backend services.([GitHub][1])
+This project serves as an educational example for building secure, testable, and maintainable backend services.

 ## 🚀 Features